- やさしい日本語

 There are two types of Specified Skills, No. 1 and No. 2, and they require a high level of expertise, Japanese language proficiency, and knowledge needed to live in Japan.

-Normally, an exam is required to acquire Specified Skills, but in some cases it is possible to change to Specified Skills upon completing Technical Intern Training (ii), so be sure to understand this.
+Normally, you need an exam to get Specified Skills, but in some cases, you can change to Specified Skills by completing Technical Intern Training (ii).

-In order to accept specified skilled workers, a support system is necessary on the accepting side.
+In order to accept Specified Skilled Worker, you need a support system on the part of the host side.

 *This column was written based on information from May 2024.